respawn-app/FlowMVI/docs/plugins/debugging.md

-You can also check out the sample app app [implementation](https://github.com/respawn-app/FlowMVI/tree/master/sample) to see how flowMVI can be used to build multiplatform apps.
+You can also check out the sample app app [implementation](https://github.com/respawn-app/FlowMVI/tree/master/sample) to see how FlowMVI can be used to build a multiplatform app with DI.